Cloud Deployment Models

 The Private Cloud is owned by a specific entity and normally used only by that entity or one of its customers.
 The underlying technology in private cloud may reside on- or off-site.
 A private cloud offers increased security at a greater cost.

-Private cloud solutions utilize infrastructure that is either owned and controlled by the organization, or they are able to contractually require those specific criteria be met by a vendor who manages the infrastructure.
+Private cloud solutions utilize infrastructure that is either owned and controlled by the organization, or they are able to contractually require those specific criteria to be met by a vendor who manages the infrastructure.

 Advantages of Private Cloud:

-1. Offers greater Security and Privacy.
+1. It offers greater Security and Privacy.

 Disadvantages of Private Cloud:

-1. Expensive when compared to public cloud.
+1. Expensive when compared to the public cloud.